Finding the right Massage Therapist can be hard.

 Do they demonstrate knowledge or experience that is a good fit for why you seek massage therapy in first place?
 If you're an athlete, are they athletic or at least familiar with the common issues athletes may face?
 If you're seeking stress relief, do they have a personality that you find calm and soothing?
 If you have chronic pain, do they have knowledge about the nervous system and specific education that can address the complications that come with long-term pain?

 While there are countless styles and approaches to massage therapy, these are some basic questions to ask yourself to assess if you're really getting the value you need out of your session.
-While price may give you a blunt generally idea of the quality of a massage to expect, it is certainly not always the best guide or indicator of what will happen while you're on the table.
+Price may give you a general idea of the quality of a massage to expect, it is certainly not the best guide or indicator of what will happen while you're on the table.

 And then lastly, there's plenty of value to be had (or not) after your session is complete, but before you leave: